deep-entertainment/safehouse/design/gdd.md

 >
 > (shouting) And that would make you switch sides?
 Money?
 Come on, Calvin!
 That's so cliché!

 [marjorie](characters/marjorie.md) reaches the kitchen and we switch to the [kitchen](locations/kitchen.md) with her looking in. [rebeca](characters/rebeca.md) has backed up to the right side of the screen. [calvin](characters/calvin.md) is in the middle of the room.
+They don't notice Marjorie.

 > [calvin](characters/calvin.md)
 >